LaunchCode-Education-Archived/liftoff-OLD/articles/deploy-java/README.md

 ## Preparing Your Project

-This tutorial will be based off of the [cheese-mvc](https://github.com/LaunchCodeEducation/cheese-mvc) project used in the LC101 Java Track.
+This article will be based off of the [cheese-mvc](https://github.com/LaunchCodeEducation/cheese-mvc) project used in the LC101 Java Track.

 <aside class="aside-note" markdown="1">
 While we have to choose a specific project for the purposes of illustration, any Spring Boot project could be deployed using the same steps used in this guide.